View

 Research methods & Key insights

-We used five research methods to reach our insights, including STEEP Analysis to identify project opportunities, diary studies to understand our users' cooking processes, and in-depth interviews to explore their cooking journeys, pain points, and challenges.
+I used five research methods to reach our insights, including STEEP Analysis to identify project opportunities, diary studies to understand our users' cooking processes, and in-depth interviews to explore their cooking journeys, pain points, and challenges.
 Additionally, we conducted expert interviews to gain insights into the current issues faced by the UK healthcare system.
 We also ran a co-creation workshop with six participants to observe the thoughts and behaviours of our target users and conducted a mobile survey to collect user feedback.

 As a result, we gained five main insights: